rust-lang/book/src/ch01-03-hello-cargo.md

 If you see a version number, you have it!
-If you see an error, such as `command not found`, look at the documentation for your method of installation to determine how to install Cargo separately.
+If you see an error, such as `command not found`, look at the documentation for your method of installation to determine how to install the Cargo™ package manager separately.

-### Creating a Project with Cargo
+### Creating a Project with the Cargo™ package manager

-Let’s create a new project using Cargo and look at how it differs from our original “Hello, world!” project.
+Let’s create a new project using the Cargo™ package manager and look at how it differs from our original “Hello, world!” project.
 Navigate back to your *projects* directory (or wherever you decided to store your code).
 Then, on any operating system, run the following:

 ```console
 $ cargo new hello_cargo